w3c/wai-quick-start/_tips/writing.md

 ---
+# Translation instructions are after the "#" character in this first section.
+They are comments that do not show up in the web page.
+You do not need to translate the instructions after "#".
+# In this first section, do not translate the words before a colon.
+For example, do not translate "title:".
+Do translate the text after "title:".title: Tips for Getting Started

 title: "Writing for Web Accessibility – Tips for Getting Started"
 title_html: "Writing for Web Accessibility"
 nav_title: Tips for Writing

-ref: /tips/writing/   # Do not change this
-permalink: /tips/writing/   # add language code  /tips/writing/@@
-lang: en
+lang: en  # Change "en" to the translated-language shortcode
-navigation:
-  previous: /tips/
-  next: /tips/designing/
+last_updated: 2022-08-05  # Put the date of this translation YYYY-MM-DD (with month in the middle)

 resource:
-  ref: /tips/
+  ref: /tips/  # Do not change this

 navigation:
-  previous: /tips/
+  previous: /tips/  # Do not change this
-  next:     /tips/designing/

-lang: en   # change language code
+  next: /tips/designing/  # Do not change this

+# translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
+# - name: "Jan Doe"   # Replace Jan Doe with translator name
+# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
+# contributors:
+# - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
+# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

 github:
   repository: w3c/wai-quick-start
-   path: '_tips/writing.md'   # add language code writing.@@.md
+  path: '_tips/writing.md'  # Add the language shortcode to the middle of the filename, for example: content/index.fr.md
-last_updated: 2022-08-05   # change to date of translation
-# translators:
-# - name: "Your Name"
-# contributors:
-# - name: "Other Name"

-layout: default
-order: 2
+permalink: /tips/writing/   # Add the language shortcode to the end, with no slash at the end.
+For example /path/to/file/fr
+ref: /tips/writing/   # Do not change this

 ext_css: tips.css
 title_icon: /tips/img/icons.svg#writing

+acknowledgements: /tips/acknowledgements/

+# In the footer below:
-footer: >   # translate text and dates; do not update dates
+# Do not change the dates
+# Translate the other words, including "Date:" and "Editors:"
+# Translate the Working Group name.
+Leave the Working Group acronym in English.
+footer: >
   <p><strong>Date:</strong> Updated 5 August 2022.
 First published September 2015.</p>
-  <p><strong>Editors:</strong> <a href="https://www.w3.org/People/kevin">Kevin White</a>, <a href="https://www.w3.org/People/shadi">Shadi Abou-Zahra</a>, and <a href="https://www.w3.org/People/Shawn">Shawn Lawton Henry</a>. <a href="https://w3c.github.io/wai-website/tips/acknowledgements/">Acknowledgements</a>.</p>
+  <p><strong>Editors:</strong> <a href="https://www.w3.org/People/kevin">Kevin White</a>, <a href="https://www.w3.org/People/shadi">Shadi Abou-Zahra</a>, and <a href="https://www.w3.org/People/Shawn">Shawn Lawton Henry</a>.
+ACKNOWLEDGEMENTS.</p>
   <p>Developed by the <a href="https://www.w3.org/WAI/EO/">Education and Outreach Working Group (EOWG)</a>.
 Developed with support from the <a href="https://www.w3.org/WAI/DEV/">WAI-DEV project</a>, co-funded by the European Commission <abbr title="Information Society Technologies">IST</abbr> Programme.</p>
 ---

 {::nomarkdown}